 “No one knows the long term consequences of injecting foreign proteins into the body.
 Even more shocking is the fact that no one is making any structured effort to find out.“

-The day may come when scientists, vets and doctors make an effort to learn more about how these injected foreign proteins cause allergies and many other autoimmune diseases in our dogs (and ourselves).
+The day may come when scientists, vets and doctors make an effort to learn more about how these injected foreign proteins that cause allergies and many other autoimmune diseases in our dogs (and ourselves).
 Until that day, the best approach to food allergies is prevention.

 As allergist Warren Vaughan said,